amoschou/ac9-maths-notes/binomial-product-expansion.md

 This can be summarised by the *FOIL* (Firsts, Outers, Inners, Lasts) rule.

-The distributive law can be used to expand expressions similar to the following:
+The FOIL rule can be used to expand expressions similar to the following:
 * $\left(x + 3\right)\left(x + 2\right)$
 * $\left(x + 5\right)\left(x - 2\right)$
 * $\left(x - 4\right)\left(x - 3\right)$